taseer6/PatchWork/README.md

 # Automation Framework

 This automation framwork is for testing web applications.
-Framework is build using Cucumber, Java, Maven and TestNG.
+Framework is build usingCucumber, Java, Maven and TestNG.

 ## Project Description